 You or someone you name to act for you (your authorized representative) may request an appeal review.
 Your doctor may serve as your representative.
 At any time, you can get help with filing your appeal from our customer service team.
 You can also get help from the Vermont Department of Financial Regulation at (800) 964-1784.
-To file an emergency or urgent concurrent appeal, call the customer service team at (800) 310-5249.
+To file an emergency or urgent concurrent appeal, call the number on the back of your ID card.

-Mail written appeals to:
+Mail written appeals to: Blue Cross and Blue Shield of Vermont

-Blue Cross and Blue Shield of Vermont PO Box 186 Montpelier, VT 05601-0186
+PO Box 186 Montpelier, VT 05601-0186